Code-Institute-Submissions/buzzing-strings/README.md

 - to create a website which will be intuitive and would anticipate the users' needs;

 ### Design Elements
+Being aware of how important it is to built a website reflects designer's idea, I decided to use *eye-catching* colours and fonts.
+My goal was to mix both simplicity and elegance at the same time.
+I believed it would build a nice connection between the users and the website host.

+#### Fonts
+I decided to use two type of [Google Fonts](https://fonts.google.com/):

+- **Dancing Script** for the titles

+- **Playfair Display** for the website content

+#### Colours
+I used a vivid colours pallete to create a visually positive experience for the users.
+The following colours have been applied during creation of the project:

 ### Wireframes
 I used [SmartDraw](https://www.smartdraw.com/) software to create the wireframes.
 The wireframes allowed me to carefully plan what I wanted to achieve, and